Highlights from the Ratings and Financial Report for Dynatrace Inc. (DT)

 Loop Capital gave a rating of “Hold” to DT, setting the target price at $45 in the report published on February 03rd of the current year.

-Volatility was left at 7.43%, however, over the last 30 days, the volatility rate increased by 3.84%, as shares sank -2.85% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -13.78% lower at present.
+Volatility was left at 6.48%, however, over the last 30 days, the volatility rate increased by 5.06%, as shares surge +38.95% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.22% lower at present.

 Insider Trading